coady/graphique/README.md

 outputs the graphql schema for a parquet data set.

 ### Configuration
 Graphique uses [Starlette's config](https://www.starlette.io/config/): in environment variables or a `.env` file.
-Config variables are used as input to [ParquetDataset](https://arrow.apache.org/docs/python/parquet.html#reading-from-partitioned-datasets).
+Config variables are used as input to [parquet dataset](https://arrow.apache.org/docs/python/dataset.html).

 * COLUMNS = []: names of columns to read at startup; `*` indicates all
 * DEBUG = False: run service in debug mode, which includes timing
-* DICTIONARIES = None: names of columns to read as dictionaries
+* DICTIONARIES = []: names of columns to read as dictionaries
-* FILTERS = None: predicates for which rows to read
+* FILTERS = {}: `Query` predicates for which rows to read at startup
 * INDEX = []: names of columns which are represent a sorted composite index or partition keys
-* MMAP = False: use a memory map to read the files
 * PARQUET_PATH: path to the parquet directory or file

 ### API